Aleisah/CNN---Handwritten-Digit-Recognition/README.md

 The project consists of the following main scripts:

-1. **`train_model.m`:**
+1. **`DigitRecognition.m`**:
-   - Loads the dataset, splits it into training, validation, and test sets.
-   - Defines the CNN architecture and trains the model using the **`trainNetwork`** function.
+   - Loads the dataset, splits it, defines the CNN architecture, and trains the model.
-   - Saves the trained model for future use.
+   - Saves the trained model for later use.

-2. **`test_model.m`:**
+2. **`predictDigit.m`**:
-   - Loads the trained model from the saved file.
-   - Evaluates the model on the test set and calculates its accuracy.
+   - Loads the trained model and tests it on the test set.
-   - Displays a random test image and its predicted label.

-3. **`random_predictions.m`:**
-   - Makes predictions on random test images.
+   - Displays predictions on random test images.
-   - Displays the images along with their predicted labels in a 5x5 grid format.

 ## Results